 Looking to broaden your perspective on life, history, culture and art?
-Tasmania’s museums offer a variety that can certainly take the mind for a spin.
+These Hobart museums will take your mind for a spin.
 Take a physical and mental wander around four of Hobart’s most interesting museums.

 Often discussed are the confronting exhibits, focusing on death and overt sexuality (ask at the desk how to avoid those if necessary) but Mona is much more than that.